iancynk/IOmatchbox/README.md

 More examples in [example.py](example.py).
 Includes also commands to communicate with the TEC though they are still not complete.

+**Warning:** Do NOT enable autostart of the TEC.
+It will just start heating at maximum power no matter what is the setpoint.
+This is a serious bug and will kill your laser.

 ## Access Codes
 Most setting changes require a change of access level which can be done with
 ```